icatalud/dart-sdk-wiki-2/Building-Dartium.md

 # Introduction
-These are instructions to check out and build a modified version of Chromium that embeds the DartVM.
+These are instructions to check out and build a modified version of Chromium 50 that embeds the DartVM (Dartium 50).

 ## Warning